The Super Bowl Betting Guide

 Looking Ahead

 With more states legalising sports betting and international expansion continuing, future Super Bowls could continue to exceed $30 billion in global turnover.
+Super Bowl LXI, set to be one of the most anticipated sporting events, is expected to have a significant impact on betting markets, with early odds and team favorites already generating buzz.
 The integration of VR watch-and-bet technology may redefine engagement by 2030.

 www.casinojester.co.uk